yosh-401-advanced-javascript/seattle-javascript-401d31/instructor/brian/12-express_middleware/lab/12-express_middleware.md

   * Create a single resource `express` API that can handle **GET**, **POST**, and **PUT** requests
   * Use the `http-errors` module to create new errors and associate them with a proper status code
   * Create an `error-middleware` module to handle errors and *use* it in your server file
-  * Create a `cors-middleware` module, that is built on top of the npm `cors` module, to allow for public use of your API
+  * Create a `cors-middleware` module that will allow for public use of your API
   * Create the `deleteItem` and `availIDs` methods and add them to your `storage` module
     * these methods should be used to delete a resource (`deleteItem`) and return an array of id's from persisted resource filenames (`availIDs`)
   * Create the `updateNote`, `fetchNote`, and `fetchIDs` static methods as part of your `Note` model